lingtalfi/Light_Kit_Admin_UserDatabase/README.md

 History Log
 =============

+- 0.5.6 -- 2021-01-29

+    - adapt to work with new Light_PluginInstaller api

 - 0.5.5 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 0.5.4 -- 2020-12-04